Sejal060/hackathon/DEPLOYMENT_READY_SUMMARY.md

 All endpoints have been verified to work correctly:

-- ✅ `/system/health` - System health check
+- ✅ `/system/health` - System health check with uptime tracking
 - ✅ `/judge` - AI judging endpoint
 - ✅ `/admin/register` - Team registration
 - ✅ `/agent` - Agent processing with automatic judging